 (default False) If true, the analysis test will expect the target to fail.
-Assertions can be made on the underlying failure using truth.expect_failure attrs#
+Assertions can be made on the underlying failure using truth.expect_failure attr values# fragments#

 (default {}) An optional dictionary to supplement the attrs passed to the unit test's rule() constructor.
-Each value can be one of two types: